chalkclassroom/CoachingApp/README.md

 # CoachingApp
-Data acquisition and coaching application for teachers and their coaches
+Education data acquisition and analysis application for teachers and coaches